FallAngel1337/P2P-File-Sharing/README.md

 Before installing make sure you have installed the following dependencie(s):
 - cJSON
     - [From source](https://github.com/DaveGamble/cJSON#building)
-    - Using `apt` on debian-based distros
+    - Using `apt` on debian-based distros:

         `$ sudo apt update && sudo apt install libcjson-dev`
+- libconfig
+    - You can check it at their [website](https://hyperrealm.github.io/libconfig/) or at [github](https://hyperrealm.github.io/libconfig/)
+    - Using `apt` on debian-based distros:

+        `$ sudo apt update && sudo apt install libconfig-dev`

 ### Install from source:
 ```